11 Oct 2021

 Jaafar left the fossil fuel industry and co-founded YY ReGen, a start-up focused on reducing the carbon footprint of Lebanese agriculture.
 YY ReGen’s other co-founders, Amer Khayyat and Nadine Haddad, are working with Jaafar to make renewable energy more accessible and affordable to farmers.
 “We have a shared commitment to restoring Lebanon to its rightful place as the Middle East’s bountiful bread basket,” Jaafar said.

 In the Eastern Mediterranean, Lebanon should be a regional leader in agricultural production.
-The tiny country boasts a wide range of high-quality produce — from strawberries grown on mountaintops to bananas cultivated in the south — which could nourish more people locally and internationally.
+The tiny country boasts a wide range of high-quality produce—from strawberries grown on mountaintops to bananas cultivated in the south—which could nourish more people locally and internationally.

+Unfortunately, Lebanon’s agricultural sector has run unsustainably and inefficiently for decades.
+Outdated farming techniques have depleted soil quality and polluted groundwater reserves, while farmers themselves receive minimal profits for their hard work.
 Now Lebanon’s unprecedented economic crisis has made this antiquated business model completely untenable.
 Many farmers can no longer afford imported diesel to run their agricultural machinery; imported inputs, like seeds, have also become prohibitively expensive.

-Crucially, Jaafar notes that the economic crisis has driven farmers to seek out renewable energy providers like YY ReGen.
-“Our solutions are no longer ‘nice-to-haves,’ but critically needed if Lebanese agriculture is to survive and thrive.”
+Crucially, co-founder Jaafar notes that the economic crisis has driven farmers to seek out renewable energy providers like YY ReGen.

 According to Jaafar, YY ReGen benefits from the co-founders’ complementary skill-sets.
 Amer Khayyat, YY ReGen’s chief executive officer and a mechanical engineer, has over 20 years of experience in the commercial energy sector.
 Khayyat added the technical expertise of Jaafar and Nadine Haddad, an agricultural engineer, to handle both primary production and renewable energy.

 The founders started out by contributing their own funds, not to mention their unpaid time and effort, to get the company up and running.
-YY ReGen has now completed its initial design and component testing phases, placing the business in a position to attract investment from abroad, especially in the Lebanese diaspora.

 Beyond investors, YY ReGen views a role for all Lebanese to play in securing a greener future for their country. “[A green transition is] a huge challenge, especially in Lebanon, where huge obstacles occur,” said Jaafar.
 “Everyone needs to eat though, so reducing food loss and investing in sustainable production … can make a difference.”